mcarlson501/Get-TeamsPhone/README.md

 About The Project
 The goal of the Get-TeamsPhoneToolkit is to bridge the gap between official Microsoft Learn documentation and real-world execution.
 While the official documentation provides the "what," this toolkit provides the "how"—in the form of curated, interactive, and security-conscious script applications.

-This project is a work in progress, geared towards Technical Admins, Microsoft 365 Engineers, and Managed Service Providers (MSPs) who want to confidently and efficiently deploy Teams Calling solutions for their organizations and customers.
+This project is a work in progress, geared towards M365 admins, engineers, and Managed Service Providers (MSPs) who want to confidently and efficiently deploy Teams Calling solutions for their organizations and customers.
+This project assumes you already have a intermidiate understanding of Teams Phone System.

 Contributing
 This is a community project, and contributions are welcome!
 If you have ideas for a new script, a feature enhancement, or you've found a bug, please feel free to open an issue in the "Issues" tab of this repository.